bvr33/custom_motd/README.md

-# custom-motd Plugin
+# custom-motd Plugin for bdsx
-The plugin for bdsx